 Stash Invest is another fantastic option for E*Trade fans who still want the streamlined nature of their mobile app, but desire even greater simplicity in their investing activities.
 Stash Invest only asks for a $5 opening bid, and asks you to choose from a variety of pre-packaged themed portfolios.

 All in all, E*Trade provides a superior brokerage experience than many of its competitors, and it’s a nice mid-range platform for those getting into investing.

 E*Trade’s variety seems to be its major advantage — there is a strategy and product for investors of any activity level, and high activity is soundly rewarded with free software upgrades and better equipment.
-This makes E*Trade a good all-purpose brokerage solution for someone who wants a little bit of everything.
+E*Trade can be one of the many options available out there that users can choose from.

 StockHax strives to provide unbiased and reliable information on cryptocurrency, finance, trading, and stocks.
 However, we cannot provide financial advice and urge users to do their own research and due diligence.Read More